-- The right atrium - a.
-The sinus of venae cavae (the smooth-walled part of the right atrium into which the great veins open) is derived from the sinus venosum. - b.
-The rest of the atrium and the right auricle have a rough trabeculated surface and are derived from the primitive atrium.
+The right atrium

+- a.
+The sinus venarum (the smooth-walled part of the right atrium into which the great veins open) is derived from the sinus venosum. - b.
+The rest of the atrium and the auricle have a rough trabeculated surface and are derived from the primitive atrium.